 When extreme heat gripped Greater Boston on Monday, St. Hilaire decided all she needed to do was just that: finish.

-And after overcoming a history of smoking, a life-threatening fight with hyperthyroidism, and Monday's heatwave, St. Hilaire finished the Boston Marathon's 26.2 miles in six hours, 15 minutes and three seconds.
+, and Monday's heatwave, St. Hilaire finished the Boston Marathon's 26.2 miles in six hours, 15 minutes and three seconds.

 "I enjoyed myself out there and was really glad I decided to run," St. Hilaire said by phone Tuesday, noting she did not entertain the notion of accepting a deferment due to the heat because of the work she put in.